 "You're making me feel like I've never been born, man," Lennon continued.
 That broke up the session.

 The group then piled into a spacious sunken tub to jam in with their electric guitars.
 Though the guitars were not plugged in, the acoustics helped amplify the sound.
 Later, they moved back to the living room to watch Jane Fonda's Cat Ballou.
 Lennon hated that too.
 Despite the drugs, it was a day Lennon would not forget.

 Later that night, the actress Peggy Lipton stopped by.
 But everyone was so high, they did not believe she was there.
-Though Fonda insisted, they just told him "you're seeing things, man."
-However, Paul McCartney, who was still sober, went into the kitchen to greet her.
+Though Fonda insisted, they just told him, "you're seeing things, man."
+However, Paul McCartney, still sober, went into the kitchen to greet her.

 On June 21, 1966, the Beatles entered Studio 2 at Abbey Road to begin recording She Said She Said.
 This was the first time in weeks that John had a song ready to record.
-As he would do often, he had changed the gender to female.
+As he would often do, he had changed the gender to female.
 It would be a marathon of takes.
-She Said featured a literal retelling of his experience which the lyrics make very clear:
+She Said featured a literal retelling of his experience, which the lyrics make very clear:

 She said I know what it's like to be dead